keivanipchihagh/x-ui/README.md

 > **TCP** is generally faster (specially in an environment where GFW is dropping packets!), but **Websocket** can be configured behind CDN to hide your identity.

 ## 👻 IPv6 is here!
-Does enabling IPv6 really help pass the GFW blockage?
-Although there isn't any solid proof, I've seen it work sometimes!
-To do so:
+Does IPv6 enable you to connect on spesific ISPs?
+It very much does!
 1. You need three pieces: `PUBLIC_IPV6_GATEWAY`, `PUBLIC_IPV6_ADDRESS` and `IPV6_NAMESERVERS`
+2. Set your servers `PUBLIC_IPV6_ADDRESS` into Cloudflare and point it to your **DOMAIN**.
-2. Modify `/etc/netplan/50-cloud-init.yaml` like the example below:
+3. Modify `/etc/netplan/50-cloud-init.yaml` like the example below (I had some other stuff here as well which you can ignore):
 ```yaml
 network:
     version: 2